St. Joseph Parish v. Nessel

 Case Snapshot

 St. Joseph is a Catholic parish located in St. Johns, Michigan.
 Since 1924, St. Joseph has operated a top-notch elementary school, St. Joseph Catholic School, that exists to pass on the Catholic faith to the next generation.
 Like Catholic parishes across the country, St. Joseph requires all staff to uphold Catholic teaching in word and deed, including regarding beliefs about gender, marriage and sexuality.
-However, a recent reinterpretation of Michigan law threatens to make it illegal for St. Joseph to ensure that those who serve its parish community uphold and adhere to its religious beliefs.
+It also follows Catholic teaching on issues like pronouns for staff and children and separate girls’ and boys’ bathrooms and locker rooms.
+However, a recent change to Michigan law threatens to make it illegal for St. Joseph to ensure that its school rules and those who serve its parish community uphold its religious beliefs.

 Status